401(k) / 403(b) Rollovers

 Here's the suggested process:

-Tell the 401(k) providers that you are rolling over the money into a Traditional IRA (or Roth IRA) at TD Ameritrade Institutional
+- Tell the 401(k) providers that you are rolling over the money into a Traditional IRA (or Roth IRA) at Schwab Institutional

-Ask them to initiate a "60-Day Rollover" for the entire amount.
-Be sure to request for a 60-Day Rollover -- which is a tax-free distribution to you from one retirement plan that you contribute to another retirement plan.
+- Ask them to initiate a "Direct Rollover" to Schwab Institutional for the entire amount.
+Be sure to request for a "Direct Rollover" -- which is a tax-free distribution from one retirement plan to another retirement plan.

 Please note: The same process applies to your employer-sponsored 403(b) plan.